gladythomas/gladythomas/README.md

 - 👨‍💻 All of my projects are available at [https://portfolio-gladythomas-projects.vercel.app/](https://portfolio-gladythomas-projects.vercel.app/)

+- 📄 Know about my experiences:
+- [Working as Junior Software Developer in H-Mustafa's A to Z Private Limited]
-- 📄 Know about my experiences [Worked as IT Admin in St.Francis collage For Women.](Worked as IT Admin in St.Francis collage For Women.)
+- [Worked as IT Admin in St.Francis collage For Women.]
+- [Worked as Contract Consultant in Sunera Technologies.]

 - ⚡ Fun fact **I am Funny.**